In Mexico's televised 'return to classes,' parents turn to state schools

 The pandemic has recently eased, but the government decided that infections remained too high to risk reopening schools.

-So students must start the new academic year with a home-learning program broadcast by major television networks until infection rates are deemed sufficiently low.
+So students are starting the new academic year with a home-learning program broadcast by major television networks until infection rates are deemed sufficiently low.

+While just over half of homes in Mexico have internet, and even fewer have computers, close to 93% have at least one television, according to the national statistics institute.

+So far, virtual school is off to bumpy start, parents and teachers said.

 PRIVATE EXODUS

-The outlook has forced over 48,000 private schools to delay a return to classrooms and instead move online - a major setback for many centers whose reputation rests on their facilities.
+The outlook has forced over 48,000 private schools to move online - a setback for many centers whose reputation rests on their facilities.

 At least 15 parents who spoke to Reuters in recent days said they had withdrawn their children from private schools to put them in the public system.